MahdiBM/swift-idna/README.md

 * To see up to date information about performance of this package, please go to this [benchmarks list](https://github.com/swift-dns/swift-idna/actions/workflows/benchmarks.yml?query=branch%3Amain), and choose the most recent benchmark.
 You'll see a summary of the benchmark there.
 * The results below are all reproducible by simply running `scripts/benchmark.sh` on a machine of your own.
+* These were performed on a dedicated-cpu-core machine from Hetzner, on Ubuntu 24.04.
 * swift-foundation applies short-circuits of its own for ascii domain names so it _should_ perform better than ICU (but likely still not as good as swift-idna).
-* Last update: Jul 22, 2026
+* Last update: Jul 23, 2026

 ### Summary

 > [!NOTE]
-> * swift-idna wins 18 of the 24 benchmarks, ties 4, loses 2.
+> * swift-idna wins 17 of the 20 benchmarks, ties 1, loses 2.
 > * swift-idna commits considerably less heap allocations.
 > * swift-idna is much faster for the vast majority of the domain names in the wild, which are ASCII.